An analogue of the Blaschke-Santal\'{o} inequality for billiard dynamics: Introduction and main results

-We then discuss the effect of the Steiner symmetrization on the billiard product.
-We show that while in general Steiner symmetrization may decrease the billiard product, the Steiner symmetrization of a triangle with a direction of an altitude always increases the billiard product.
+It is known (see, e.g., \cite[Proposition 1.1.15]{Artstein-AvidanShiri2015AGAP}) that the Steiner symmetrization can be used to prove the Blaschke--Santal\'{o} inequality.
+In light of this, it is natural to consider a similar approach here.
+We show that while in general Steiner symmetrization may decrease the billiard product, the Steiner symmetrization of a triangle in the direction of an altitude always increases the billiard product.
+As a consequence of that, we will obtain an alternative proof of Theorem \ref{thm:optimalTriangle}, using the Steiner symmetrization.

 \textbf{Structure of the paper:} In Section \ref{section:bg} we recall some known facts about the length of a shortest closed billiard trajectory inside a convex body, and about the dual of a convex body.
 In Section \ref{section:santalopt} we prove Theorem \ref{thm:santaloPtIdentity}, and find the analogue of a Santal\'{o} point in our setting.
 In Section \ref{section:polygonOptimization} we discuss upper bounds for the billiard product.
 In Subsection \ref{subsec:globalUpperBound} we prove Theorem \ref{thm:santaloAnalogue}.
 In Subsection \ref{subsec:billiardPolygon} we prove Theorem \ref{thm:optimalTriangle}, and give some heuristics about an optimal quadrilateral.
-Finally, in Subsection \ref{subsec:steinerSymm} we discuss the effect of the Steiner symmetrization on the billiard product.
+Finally, in Subsection \ref{subsec:steinerSymm} we discuss the effect of the Steiner symmetrization on the billiard product, and give an alternative proof of Theorem \ref{thm:optimalTriangle}.